Skip to main content

 Real world learning and the global community

-At BPE, we believe it is important to do things that connect to and affect the community.
+At BPEA, we believe it is important to do things that connect to and affect the community.
 Our themes emerge from current events or situations the kids know about or care about.
 We make a concerted effort to get out in the community and to bring the community into school.
 Our children have opportunities to strengthen their skills as global citizens through service learning projects, community outreach, charity events, identifying and addressing real world problems, recognizing and embracing differences, and being agents of change.
 Our goal is to help children develop as life-long learners and citizens of the global community.

 Authentic/Asset-Based Assessments

-BPE’s goal in assessment is to understand and know the complexity of each child’s development rather than to compare children with each other.
+BPEA’s goal in assessment is to understand and know the complexity of each child’s development rather than to compare children with each other.
 If we are to uphold the tenet that each child is unique, then it is imperative that this belief be reflected in our practices of assessment as well as instruction.
 The constructivist view of learning sees children as full of knowledge and resources.
 The focus on assets is extremely important in the fostering of a supportive climate for children.
 By identifying children’s strengths, we encourage children to be resourceful and recognize the resources they possess.
 Rather than beginning with what children don’t know or can’t do, we begin with what children do know and can do, and we build from there.

 Project-based & Innovative Learning